Table of Contents

 The most common lenses are spherical.
 They are translucent and bounded by two spherical surfaces.
 The two types of spherical lenses are convex and concave.

-Convex lenses are thicker in the middle than on the edge.
+Convex lenses are thicker in the middle than on the edges.
 The way they refract light converges parallel or moderately divergent light beams so that the rays meet at a point.

 It is possible to converge divergent beam bundles with converging lenses if the divergence is not too large.